MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 > [!IMPORTANT]
 >
 > The [Azure Information Protection unified labeling client](/azure/information-protection/rms-client/install-unifiedlabelingclient-app) supports this configuration that's also known as mandatory labeling.
-For labeling built in to Office apps, see the tables in the [capabilities](#support-for-sensitivity-label-capabilities-in-apps) section on this page for minimum versions.
+For labeling built in to Office apps, see the tables in [Minimum versions for sensitivity labels in Office apps](sensitivity-labels-versions.md).
 >
 > To use mandatory labeling for documents but not emails, see the instructions in the next section that explains how to configure Outlook-specific options.
 >